smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 **\| encrypted-unique-block \| SCRAMBLED-Header \| encrypted-pre-unique-pre-SCRAMBLING-Data \| encrypted-post-unique-pre-SCRAMBLING-Data \| Optional-Forced-Padding \|**

 where Optional-Forced-Padding is optional forced padding, which has size of Forced-Padding-Size parameter from SCRAMBLING-Header.
-Forced-Padding, if present, MUST be generated using 'SmartAnthill Random Number Generation' procedure described above.
+Forced-Padding, if present, MUST be generated using SmartAnthill Non-Key Random Stream (which is described in :ref:`sarng`).

 3. Encrypt a portion of pre-SCRAMBLED packet, starting from SCRAMBLED-HEADER, and with length of Scrambled-Size*16 (as specified in SCRAMBLING-Header), using AES-128 in CTR mode, using SCRAMBLING key, and using `( encrypted-unique-block << 8 )` as initial counter for CTR.
 CTR mode, combined with statistical-uniqueness requirement for unique-block, ensures that SCRAMBLED data is indistinguishable from white noise for a potential attacker.
 NB: size of `( encrypted-unique-block << 8 )` is 128 bit, or one AES-128 block.
 NB2: this construct restrict the size of unencrypted-pre-SCRAMBLING-Data to 16*256=4096 bytes; it is orders of magnitude larger than any practical headers may reasonably require.